epinna/weevely3/README.md

 ### The backdoor agent

-The remote agent is a small dynamically extended PHP script, extending the client functionalities over the network at run-time.
-The agent code is polymorphic and hardly detectable by AV and the traffic is obfuscated within the HTTP protocol using steganographic techniques.
+The remote agent is a small PHP script which can extend its functionality over the network at run-time.
+The agent code is polymorphic and hardly detectable by AV and the traffic is obfuscated within the HTTP requests.

 ### Modules development